gobbyo/kinetic-display/docs/assembly/backplateassembly.md

 ![backplateassembly-2](../img/backplateassembly/backplateassembly-2.webp)

 1. Each motor is mounted to the backplate using three M1.7x8mm screws.
 Use a small philips tip screwdriver to install the motors.
 A larger philips tip screwdriver is prone to overtighten and may cause the head of the screw to shear off.
-The picture below shows the order the actuator motors should be installed.
+The picture below shows the order the actuator motors should be installed.</p>
 ![backplateassembly-3](../img/backplateassembly/backplateassembly-3.webp)

-1. Repeat the install for digits 2 and 3.
+2. Repeat the install for digits 2 and 3.

 ## Conductor and Digit One Backplate Assembly